Bread & Butter Pickle Chips Recipe

 Notes

-You could opt to start with 1 to 1 1/2 cups BUT the store bought versions use Sucralose (which is far sweeter than sugar) and high fructose corn syrup.
+Store bought versions of these pickles use Sucralose (which is far sweeter than sugar) and high fructose corn syrup.

 2 comments